-The digital elevation model from the SRTM mission has a grid resolution of 25 meters and can now be downloaded free of charge.
-The data can be accessed via an EOWEB-NG order, whereby the entire area of the elevation model has been scaled to one hundred segments, called "tiles."
-Registered users of EOWEB-NG (http://eoweb.dlr.de) can download these data sets from a separate FTP server.
+The digital elevation model from the SRTM mission has a grid resolution of 25 meters and can be downloaded free of charge.
+The data can be accessed via an EOWEB order, whereby the entire area of the elevation model has been scaled to one hundred segments, called "tiles," for which scientists at the German Remote Sensing Data Center (DFD) have produced elevation models.
+Registered EOWEB users can download these data sets from a separate FTP server.
 Via a standardized Web Mapping Service (WMS) SRTM data can also be incorporated directly online into digital maps or geographical information systems.